Updated May 16, 2023

 CREATE TABLE Person(Person_ID INT NOT NULL PRIMARY KEY, Person_Name varchar(255)NOT NULL, Person_Address varchar(255)NOT NULL);

 CREATE TABLE Employee (Person_ID INT NOT NULL PRIMARY KEY, Employee_Name varchar(255)NOT NULL, Salary INT NOT NULL);

-After this let us insert some values in both the tables with the SQL query below:
+After this, let us insert some values in both tables with the SQL query below:

 select * from Person;

-After these entries of few records, let us move towards the queries related to the execution of TRUNCATE() function.
+After these entries of a few records, let us move toward the queries related to the execution of the TRUNCATE() function.

 In the above illustration, we have used the TRUNCATE() function to eliminate all the numbers placed after the decimal digits from the average salary column in the table.

-So, the TRUNCATE () may be helpful to produce the result set when we need to truncate the number values in a specific column of the database table to a certain numeric value of decimals.
-It provides us the integer numbers in return to fetch the row as desired.
+So, the TRUNCATE () may be helpful to produce the result set when we need to truncate the number values in a specific column of the database table to particular numeric value decimals.
+It provides us with the integer numbers to fetch the desired row.

 5. MySQL TRUNCATE with Some Other Examples

 We have more examples to explain the TRUNCATE() function and its importance in MySQL to trim the specific decimal places of a number.